Walk-and-Relate: A Random-Walk-based Algorithm for Representation Learning on Sparse Knowledge Graphs: Proposed Approach: Walk-and-Relate (WAR)

 \subsection{Generalization with parameter sharing}

 If a metapath cannot be mapped to existing relations in the KG, we introduce a new relation describing the metapath in the KG.
 The increase in the number of unique relations would lead to rapid growth in number of parameters (relation embeddings).
 Specifically, the number of parameters rises exponentially (in terms of number of original relations in the graph) with the lengths of the considered metapaths.
-In practice this can easily lead to over-fitting on rare metapaths (data-sparsity is the problem we want to solve in the first place).
+In practice this can easily lead to over-fitting on rare metapaths (which counters our primary goal of addressing data-sparsity).
 To address this problem, we propose various approaches to allow parameter sharing among the embeddings for the metapaths, thus limiting the number of unique parameters and allowing for better generalization.